Hyunk3l/hexagonal-architecture-kotlin-template/README.md

 To run them together: `./gradlew test`

+## How to run locally
+If you really want to run your service locally (why would you?
+It's fully covered with multiple layers of tests), run the following commands:

+1. Run containers `docker-compose up`
+2. Run the service `./gradlew bootRun`

 ## Caveats
 - Domain is anemic: just a silly example :)
 - Not publishing Domain Events: maybe in the future I will.